 Chartering a Yacht the Costa Brava

-Costa Brava, Spain, Yacht Charter and Sailing Holiday Guide
+Costa Brava, Spain Yacht Charter and Sailing Holiday Guide

 The Costa Brava is one of the most beautiful and popular regions within Spain.
 Located between the Mediterranean and the Pyrenees, it is the holiday destination of choice for most Spanish residents.

-Its nature, climate and history create a setting of out of the ordinary and unforgettable beauty.
+Its nature, climate and history create a set of out of the ordinary and unforgettable beauty.
 The “wild” Coast has an average of 16ºC and 2,500 hours of sunshine all year round.
 Its 214 kilometres of coastline stretch between Blanes in the south, El Montseny, and Portbou in the north, on the French border.
 Beaches, coves and cliffs sit among renowned places like S’Agaró, Tossa de Mar, Begur, Cadaques and Portlligat.

 From Barcelona you can reach la Costa Brava within two or three hours, depending on the weather conditions.

 The following villages are some of the most interesting places to visit on your charter.